 Computing in the Library

 The Cushing/Whitney Medical Library provides Windows and Macintosh computers in the Information Room and the 24/7 Computer & Study Space (http://library.medicine.yale.edu/services/computing/computers).
-All computers have access to the Internet, and many include productivity software such as Microsoft Office, EndNote, and other tools including desktop publishing software, statistical and mapping software (SAS, SPSS, ArcGIS, etc.), database management software, and medical education software.
-Black-and-white and color printers/copiers/scanners are available in both spaces.
-In addition, the library offers two scanning stations (Windows and Macintosh) in the 24/7 space.
-Software on these computers includes a variety of Adobe graphics applications and Final Cut for video editing and production.
+The computers have productivity software such as Microsoft Office, EndNote, and other tools including desktop publishing software, statistics and GIS software (SAS, SPSS, ArcGIS, etc.), and medical education software.
+Black-and-white and color printers/copiers/scanners are available.
+In addition, the library offers two scanning stations (Windows and Macintosh) in the 24/7 space, which have a variety of applications for graphics and video editing and production.

 A mix of Windows and Mac laptops are available for Medical Center students needing a computer for short-term, temporary use.
-Equipment including digital cameras, HD digital video cameras, and related video accessories is available from the Circulation Desk.
-Also available are chargers for common models of phones, iPads, and both Dell and Apple computers.
+Digital cameras, camcorders, and related video accessories are available at the Circulation Desk.
+Also available are chargers for common models of mobile phones, iPads, and both Dell and Apple computers.
 This equipment may be borrowed by anyone with a valid Yale ID.

-The Cushing Center houses a unique collection of materials owned by Dr. Harvey Cushing.
+The Cushing Center, located in the Cushing/Whitney Medical Library, houses a unique collection of materials owned by Dr. Harvey Cushing.
 The center is the home of the Harvey Cushing Brain Tumor Registry, which consists of approximately 400 brain specimens, glass-plate negatives, and accompanying patient files from the early twentieth century.
 The space also displays a portion of his rich collection of anatomical and surgical books.

 Medical Library Associates